-How does computeMatrix handle overlapping genome regions?
+1.7.7 How does computeMatrix handle overlapping genome regions?

-If the BED file supplied to tools/computeMatrix contains regions that overlap, the tool will report those regions and issue warnings, but they will just be taken as is.
+If the BED file supplied to tools/computeMatrix contains regions that overlap but they will just be taken as is.
 If you would like to prevent this, then clean the BED file before using computeMatrix.
 There are several methods for modifying your BED file.